 Abdulrahim Abby Farah 1919-2018

-A man who lived a remarkable life, someone we should all know about but his story is so often untold.
+The first of our great Barrians was a man who lived a remarkable life, someone we should all know about but his story is so often untold.
 Abdulrahim Abby Farah is the man from Barry who became a Senior United Nations diplomat, leading the 1990 UN Mission that oversaw the dismantling of South Africa’s apartheid state.

 Abdulrahim was born in 1919 during a significant time of racial injustice and prejudice.
 His mother, Hilda Anderson, ran a boarding house while his Somali father, Abby Farah, was a sailor and entrepreneur.
 They were both active members of the community and helped found the multiracial Domino’s Club on Thompson Street (see art page).
 Growing up in Barry, Abdulrahim attended Gladstone Primary School and Barry County Grammar School.